kriszyp/bindr/readme.md

 data interchange and combined with the secure nature of Bindr, JSON can be safely and properly parsed with a Bindr parser.

+Bindr is not designed to completely supplant imperative programming.
+It is intended to help minimize imperative code, isolating it to specific components and functions that can be used within application design, where much of the application exists at a declarative level with a clean separation from the imperative implementation details.
 # Bindr Language Syntax and Semantics

 A symbol is a token of letters and number (like valid variable names in JavaScript) that